limulus/limulus-dot-net/README.md

 publishing an article with a photo, prepare the photo by following these steps:

 1. Ensure the photo is in your Apple Photos library.
 Give the photo a title and caption.
 The caption will be used as the alt text for the photo.
+Also set the following tags:

+   - `limulus.net`: Tracks if the photo is used on limulus.net.
+   - `limulus.net/photos`: Indicates photo should have a photo page.
+   - `license:cc-by`: CC-BY license.

 2. Export the photo from Apple Photos.
 Use the following settings: